ExterCore/exter-hud/README.md

 ![hud3](https://github.com/user-attachments/assets/0306de11-b318-4a50-a513-d2ca85cd323b)

 # NOTED
-## THIS SCRIPT REQUIRES BASEEVENT DEPENDENCIES YOU CAN DOWNLOAD
+## YOU DO NOT NEED HRSGear IN THIS SCRIPT.
+YOU JUST NEED IT BASEEVENT DEPENDENCIES YOU CAN DOWNLOAD
 [baseevents](https://github.com/citizenfx/cfx-server-data/tree/master/resources/%5Bsystem%5D/baseevents)

 # Radio Channel Exports: